Monday, August 6, 2012

 Private Hotel Balcony Hot Spring

-If you have the yen for it, staying in a hotel room that comes with a private hot spring is a luxury that is worth the yen you'll spend.
+If you have the yen for it, staying in a hotel room with a private hot spring is a luxury worth the yen you'll spend.
 We splurged one weekend in Yuzawa、Niigata, and had no regrets.
 A bath immediately after checking in, one before dinner, another just before bed, of course, one after awakening, and a bath before checking out fulfilled the needs of this hot spring addict.
 The photograph shows the bath before we turned on the hot water.
 While soaking in the evening, a small bottle of local sake (地酒)waited patiently in the snow for us.
 Yuzawa is one of my favorite places in Japan.
 Even the train station is unique.
-It is, probably, the only train station in Japan with a hot spring in which sake has been added to the water.
+It is probably the only train station in Japan with a hot spring in which sake has been added to the water.

 The View from our Private Hotel Balcony Hot Spring